jeka-dev/jeka/README.md

 ![Logo of Jerkar](https://github.com/jerkar/jerkar/blob/master/doc/jerkar.png)

 Complete built system ala Ant, Maven or Gradle but using Java code only to describe builds.
+It is intended to build project written in Java language but can be extended to cover other purposes.

 # Motivation
 Using the same language for building a project than the one it is coded in brings valuable benefits :